CoreyWarren/react-startup-help/README.md

 npm install react-redux @reduxjs/toolkit
 ```
 **5)** Make sure your index.js follows standard React 18 'ReactDOM' syntax when it comes to rendering the DOM:

+> Tutorials from React 17 and before will cause you great pain if you ignore this tip!
+>
 ```js
 // PROPER:
 import { createRoot } from 'react-dom/client'